Drixxytec/Ez-Extractor/README.md

 # Ez-Extractor
-Easily and Rapidly extract any .zip file in less than 1 hour depending on the file size.
+Easily and Rapidly extract any .zip or .rar file in less than 10 minutes depending on the file size.

 ## ZIP EXTRACTOR
 | Version               |  Download Links        |  Note       |